zabbix/zabbix/src/go/plugins/docker/README.md

 Now you need to make sure that a Docker instance is available.

 ## Configuration
-Open the Zabbix Agent 2 configuration file (zabbix_agent2.conf) and set the required parameters.
+Open the Zabbix Agent 2 docker configuration file (zabbix_agent2.d/plugins.d/docker.conf) and set the required parameters.

 **Plugins.Docker.Endpoint** — Docker API endpoint.